aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/workbook/_index.md

 ```

 Starts the session that uses caches to access data.

+**Remarks**

 If the cache of specified data access requires some data models in worksheet to be "read-only", then corresponding data models in every worksheet in this workbook will be taken as "read-only" and user should not change any of them.

 After finishing the access to the data, [closeAccessCache(int)](../../com.aspose.cells/workbook\#closeAccessCache-int-) should be invoked with same options to clear all caches and recover normal access mode.